richmahn/en_tn/rom/06/intro.md

 #### Structure and formatting ####

-Paul begins this chapter by answering a hypothetical objection to what he taught in Chapter 5.
+Paul begins this chapter by answering how someone might hypothetically object to what he taught in Chapter 5.
 (See: [[rc://en/ta/man/translate/figs-hypo]])

 #### Special concepts in this chapter ####

 ##### Against the Law #####
 In this chapter, Paul refutes the teaching that Christians can live however they want after they are saved.
-Scholars call this teaching "antinomianism" or being "against the law."
-This is because people are trying to live without any type of rules in their life.
-Paul recalls the great price Jesus paid for a Christian to be saved to motivate godly living.
+Scholars call this "antinomianism" or being "against the law."
+To motivate godly living, Paul recalls the great price Jesus paid for a Christian to be saved.
 (See: [[rc://en/tw/dict/bible/kt/save]] and [[rc://en/tw/dict/bible/kt/godly]])

 ##### Servants of sin #####
-Before believing in Jesus, people are servants or slaves of sin.
-After being saved, Christians are freed from serving sin and are able to choose to serve Christ in their lives.
-Paul explains that when a Christian chooses to sin, it is because the person has willingly chosen sin.
+Before believing in Jesus, sin enslaves people.
+God frees Christians from serving sin.
+They are are able to choose to serve Christ in their lives.
+Paul explains that when Christians choose to sin, they willingly choose to sin.
 (See: [[rc://en/tw/dict/bible/kt/faith]] and [[rc://en/tw/dict/bible/kt/sin]])

 ##### Fruit #####
 This chapter uses the imagery of fruit.
 The image of fruit usually refers to a person's faith producing good works in their life.
 (See: [[rc://en/tw/dict/bible/other/fruit]] and [[rc://en/tw/dict/bible/kt/righteous]])